Springfield, Missouri: Economy

 Springfield's economy is based on health care, manufacturing, retail, education, and tourism.
 In 2021, the city had a Gross Metropolitan Product of $19.49 billion, making up 6.6% of the Gross State Product of Missouri.

 Total retail sales exceed $4.1 billion annually in Springfield and $5.8 billion in the Springfield MSA.
 Its largest shopping mall is Battlefield Mall.
 According to the Springfield Convention & Visitors Bureau, an estimated 3,000,000 overnight visitors and day-trippers annually visit the city.
 The city has more than 60 lodging facilities and 6,000 hotel rooms.
 The Convention & Visitors Bureau spends more than $1,000,000 annually marketing the city as a travel destination.

-Positronic, Bass Pro Shops, John Q. Hammons Hotels & Resorts, BKD, Noble & Associates, Prime Inc., Springfield ReManufacturing, Andy's Frozen Custard, and O'Reilly Auto Parts all have national headquarters in Springfield.
+Andy's Frozen Custard, Bass Pro Shops, CoxHealth, BKD, Jack Henry, Loren Cook Co., Noble & Associates, and O'Reilly Auto Parts, Paul Mueller Co., Positronic, Prime Inc. and Springfield ReManufacturing all have national headquarters in Springfield.
 Two major American Christian denominations — General Council of the Assemblies of God in the United States of America (one of the largest of the Pentecostal denominations) and Baptist Bible Fellowship International (a fundamentalist Baptist denomination) — are headquartered in the city.

 According to the Springfield Area Chamber of Commerce, these were the top 2023 employers in the metro: